 The crowd swelled to several times its original size as more police were called in.
 The arrest process, which organizers in the EJC had predicted would take 5-10 minutes, became disorganized and ended up taking almost an hour.
 Police arrested protestors seemingly randomly, writing some up, while others were led off the field with no consequences.
 Thus, out of the 100 participants prepared to be arrested, only 50 actually were.

-As word of the action spread across the world, it was clear that the divestment movement at Yale had reached a turning point.
+As word of the action spread across the world, it became clear that the divestment movement at Yale had reached a turning point.
 News media worldwide, including the New York Times, Washington Post, The Guardian, and NPR, had published stories about the sit-in.
-The hashtag #NobodyWins, a commentary on the Harvard-Yale rivalry in light of the climate crisis, was trending on Twitter.
+The hashtag #NobodyWins, a commentary on the Harvard-Yale rivalry in light of the climate crisis, trended on Twitter.
 Many prominent progressive figureheads, including Bernie Sanders, Elizabeth Warren, and Alexandria Ocasio-Cortez, tweeted their support to the protestors.
-The pressing issue of divestment, as the climate crisis worsened, was brought to the forefront of the national discourse.
+The pressing issue of divestment, as the climate crisis worsened, had been brought to the forefront of national discourse.

 The power of the Endowment Justice Coalition, and climate action groups everywhere, is bigger than the status quo.
-The moral question of divestment is simple: Will Yale divest from fossil fuels and cancel its holdings in Puerto Rican debt, fulfilling its mission statement to “improve the world today and for future generations”?
+The moral question of divestment is simple: Will Yale divest from fossil fuels, distressed sovereign debt and the prison industrial complex, fulfilling its mission statement to “improve the world today and for future generations?”
 Or will Yale continue to be stuck in the oppressive and destructive ways of the past, investing in the very industries that threaten to destroy human civilization itself?